-Contents of this report in terms of Regulation GNR 982 of 2014, Cross-reference in this Appendix 6 report (a) details of - the specialist who prepared the report; and the Section 9 expertise of that specialist to compile a specialist report including a curriculum vitae; (b) a declaration that the specialist is independent in a form as may be Section 9 specified by the competent authority: (c) an indication of the scope of and the purpose for which the report Section 2 was prepared: Section 2 (cA) an indication of the quality and ago of base data used for the Section 4 (CA) all indication of the quality and age of base data used for the Section 4 (P) 1 substitution (sisting investigation (basil) (cB) a description of existing impacts on the site, cumulative impacts Section 3.2.2, 3.2.3 of the proposed development and levels of acceptable change; (d) the duration, date and season of the site investigation and the Section 3.2 relevance of the season to the outcome of the assessment; (e) a description of the methodology adopted in preparing the report Section 3.2 or carrying out the specialised process inclusive of equipment and modelling used; (f) details of an assessment of the specific identified sensitivity of the N/A site related to the proposed activity or activities and its associated structures and infrastructure, inclusive of a site plan identifying site alternatives:: (g) an identification of any areas to be avoided including buffers: Section 1.2 (b) a map superimposing the activity including the associated Section 1.2 (ii) a map superimposing the activity including the associated Section 1.2 situation and initiastructure of the environmental sensitivities of the (1) a description of any assumptions made and any uncertainties or Section 3, Section 4 gaps in knowledge; (j) a description of the findings and potential implications of such Section 6 findings on the impact of the proposed activity or activities. (k) any mitigation measures for inclusion in the EMPr; N/A (l) any conditions for inclusion in the environmental authorisation; N/A (m) any monitoring requirements for inclusion in the EMPr or N/A environmental authorisation; (n) a reasoned opinion $-$ (i) whether the proposed activity, activities N/A or portions thereof should be authorised; , (iA) regarding the acceptability of the proposed activity or activities: and (ii) if the opinion is that the proposed activity activities or portions thereof should be authorised any avoidance management and mitigation moscures that should be included in the EMPr. and where anningation measures that should be included in the EMFT, and where DT / A (0) a description of any consultation process that was undertaken IN/ A auring the course of preparing the specialist report; (p) a summary and copies of any comments received during any N/A consultation process and where applicable all responses thereto; and (a) any other information requested by the competent authority N/A
+Contents of this report in terms of Regulation GNR 982 of 2014, Cross-reference in this Appendix 6 report (a) details of - the specialist who prepared the report; and the Section 9 expertise of that specialist to compile a specialist report including a curriculum vitae; (b) a declaration that the specialist is independent in a form as may be Section 9 specified by the competent authority; (c) an indication of the scope of, and the purpose for which, the report Section 2 was prepared; (cA) an indication of the quality and age of base data used for the Section 4 specialist report; (cB) a description of existing impacts on the site, cumulative impacts Section 3.2.2, 3.2.3 of the proposed development and levels of acceptable change; (d) the duration, date and season of the site investigation and the Section 3.2 relevance of the season to the outcome of the assessment; (e) a description of the methodology adopted in preparing the report Section 3.2 or carrying out the specialised process inclusive of equipment and Section 0.2 modelling used; (f) details of an assessment of the specific identified sensitivity of the N/A site related to the proposed activity or activities and its associated 11/11 structures and infrastructure, inclusive of a site plan identifying site alternatives;; Castian 1.2 (g) an identification of any areas to be avoided, including buffers; Section 1.2 (h) a map superimposing the activity including the associated Section 1.2 structures and infrastructure on the environmental sensitivities of the site including areas to be avoided, including buffers; (i) a description of any assumptions made and any uncertainties or Section 3, Section 4 gaps in knowledge; (j) a description of the findings and potential implications of such Section 6 findings on the impact of the proposed activity or activities. (k) any mitigation measures for inclusion in the EMPr; N/A (l) any conditions for inclusion in the environmental authorisation; N/A (m) any monitoring requirements for inclusion in the EMPr or N/A environmental authorisation; (n) a reasoned opinion - (i) whether the proposed activity, activities N/A or portions thereof should be authorised; (iA) regarding the acceptability of the proposed activity or activities; and (ii) if the opinion is that the proposed activity, activities or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr, and where applicable, the closure plan; (o) a description of any consultation process that was undertaken N/A during the course of preparing the specialist report; ., (p) a summary and copies of any comments received during any N/A consultation process and where applicable all responses thereto; and ., (q) any other information requested by the competent authority.
+N/A (y) any other information requested by the competent authority.
+N/A